najlaauni/UniversityProject/Library Book Checkout System/README.md

 # 📚 Library Book Checkout System (Late Fees Calculator)

-This project is a C++ console-based application that simulates a simple library book checkout system.
-The program allows users to calculate late return fees for overdue books and view basic library information through a menu-driven interface.
+This project is a C++ program that models a basic library book borrowing system.
+Users of the application can determine the cost of returning books late and get to know the library's basic information through a menu-based interface.

 ---